sygnaltech/webflow-util/README.md

 This library provides a set of helper functions to simplify and streamline [Webflow](https://webflow.com/) development.
 It's designed specifically to assist with overcoming certain limitations of Webflow, and add certain functionality.

+It is also a practical exploration into the use of Javascript ES6 modules, NPM, and other state-of-the art web dev technologies, and how they can be used with Webflow.

 *This library will be expanded as needed, and broken into modules for convenient selection of the parts you need.*